Andy Cowan

 Andy Cowan (born Andrew Glenn Cowan) is an American writer and script consultant for television and other media and a podcast host.
 He is the creator and host of the comedy/therapy podcast, The Neurotic Vaccine, launched in 2022, winner of the 2025 Quill (podcasting) Award for Best Comedy Podcast.
-The Neurotic Vaccine wound up landing among the top comedy interview podcasts in the U.S., Canada, Mexico, Italy, Greece, Denmark, Ireland, and Romania, and in 2023 was a multiple final Quill Podcast Award nominee for Best New Podcast and Best Comedy Podcast.
+In 2026 it was rebranded as The Neurotic Vaccine: Comedy with a Point and selected as a finalist for Podcast of the Year and Best Comedy.
+The Neurotic Vaccine wound up landing among the top comedy interview podcasts in the U.S., Canada, Mexico, Italy, Greece, Denmark, Ireland, New Zealand, and Romania, and in 2023 was a multiple final Quill Podcast Award nominee for Best New Podcast and Best Comedy Podcast.
 From 2010–2011, he co-hosted his radio comedy therapy talk show, Up & Down Guys, on KPFK 90.7 FM in Los Angeles.
 In 2019 an Up & Down Guys podcast pilot was produced for Westwood One.

 He has appeared on several television shows, hosted the hour-long talk show pilot, Another Talk Show! with Andy Cowan, featuring Jason Alexander and Sheila Raye Charles, and was guest commentator on KTTV's Good Day L.A.
 He has written humor columns for the Los Angeles Times newspaper and magazine, Salon, special material for The New Yorker, and several songs, one of which won international song contest nods.
-He is a voiceover artist, and sings in jazz clubs throughout Los Angeles.
+He is a voiceover artist, and performs as lead vocalist and hand percussionist in jazz venues throughout Los Angeles.